ebjornset/DryGen/src/DryGen.Templates/templates/DryGen.Templates.Mermaid/docs/templates/docs.md

 .!.!.replace-token-for-mermaid-class-diagram-from-csharp.!.!.
 ```

-## Mermaid ER diagram from the example code
+## Mermaid ER diagram from the example code, generated using an Ef Core DbContext

 ```mermaid
 .!.!.replace-token-for-mermaid-er-diagram-from-efcore.!.!.